• Skip to primary navigation

 • Heat oil in a cooking pot and add bay leaf, cinnamon stick, peppercorns, cloves, black cardamom, and cumin seeds.
 Saute for a few seconds or until the spices become fragrant.

-• Add onion paste to the pot and cook until it becomes golden brown.
-If the onion starts burning or sticking to the pot add 2-3 tablespoons of water and cook again.
+• Add onion paste to the pot and cook until it turns golden brown.
+If the onion starts sticking to the pot add 2-3 tablespoons of water and cook again.
 Repeat this until the onion paste becomes golden brown.

 • Add coriander powder, red chili powder, and turmeric powder.
 Saute for around a minute.